VanQuishi/rock-paper-scissors/README.md

-This project implements the simple game "rock paper scissors"
+This project implements the simple game "rock paper scissors" using DOM manipulation

 This is a JavaScript project from the Odin curriculum: https://www.theodinproject.com/lessons/rock-paper-scissors

+Button hover effect is from DarkCode YouTube channel: https://youtu.be/MLfAW55_4cY